-Advisory Board Member, Former Global Fellow Alden E. Stoner is a film producer with several projects in development.
-She serves on the Center for Communication Leadership & Policy’s advisory board, and she was also CCLP’s inaugural global fellow from 2009 to 2010.
+Alden E. Stoner was CCLP’s inaugural global fellow from 2009-2010.
+Alden is a film producer with several projects in development.
+She also serves on the Center for Communication Leadership & Policy’s advisory board.

-Aviya McGuire was the 2013-14 Junior Fellow for CCLP.
+Aviya McGuire was CCLP’s junior fellow from 2013-14.
 She graduated from the University of California, Berkeley, magna cum laude, with a BA in Rhetoric and Peace & Conflict Studies.
 Before joining CCLP, she interned in Washington, D.C. at the Brookings Institution, and with the Project on Internal Displacement.

 Research Associate Cindy Martinez served as the director of Undergraduate Advising and Academic Services for the Annenberg School for Communication & Journalism.
 She attended California State Polytechnic University, Pomona earning a B.S. in Biology.
 She then went on to receive a Masters of Education in Post-Secondary Administration and Student Affairs.

 Research Associate Erin Kamler served as a Research Associate at the Center on Communication Leadership & Policy during the spring semester of 2012.
 She is an award-winning playwright and composer whose interest in public diplomacy began when she studied in Thailand as an AFS exchange student.

 Research Associate María J. Vázquez is a Research Associate at the Center on Communication Leadership & Policy and a PhD candidate (ABD) from the University of Navarra in Spain.
 She has been granted the FPU fellowship from the Spanish government to complete her doctoral studies and obtained her bachelor degree.